1978 Illinois elections: United States House

 All 24 Illinois seats in the United States House of Representatives were up for election in 1978.
 The Republican Party flipped one seat, leaving the composition of Illinois' House delegation to consist of 13 Republicans and 11 democrats.

 State elections

 Governor and Lieutenant Governor

 Incumbent Governor James R. Thompson and Lieutenant Governor David C. O'Neal, Republicans, jointly won reelection to a second term.

 Attorney General

 Incumbent Attorney General William J. Scott, a Republican, was elected to a fourth term.

 Democratic primary

 Richard J. Troy, a Commissioner of the Metropolitan Water Reclamation District of Greater Chicago, won the Democratic primary, running unopposed.

 Republican primary

 Incumbent William J. Scott won the Republican primary, running unopposed.

 General election

 Secretary of State

 Incumbent Secretary of State Alan J. Dixon, a Democrat, was reelected to a second term.

 Dixon's margin-of victory was considered to be a landslide.

 Democratic primary

 Incumbent Alan J. Dixon won the Democratic primary, running unopposed.

 Republican primary

-Elk Grove Township Clerk Sharon Sharp won the Republican primary, running unopposed.
+Sharon Sharp, the Clerk of Elk Grove Township, was nominated in the Republican primary without opposition.